José María Íñigo: Personal life

 In 1970 he married painter and model designer Josette Nahmias in Santo Cristo de El Pardo chapel.
 On 17 December 1984, he married María del Pilar Piniella by civil marriage at the Registro Civil of Barcelona.

 Death

 Íñigo died in Madrid aged 75 on 5 May 2018, just before the first semi-final of the Eurovision Song Contest 2018 on 8 May.
 The last night, Íñigo told Pepa Fernández he did not have any strength, and died in his sleep.
 It was then when his widow revealed that he had been diagnosed with cancer two years earlier, but he kept working until the last day.
 His chapelle ardente was installed the same day in Tanatorio de La Paz.

 His death has been linked to mesothelioma, a lung cancer caused by asbestos.

-In Íñigo's case, it would caused by the soundproofing in the Studio 1 of Prado del Rey.
+In Íñigo's case, it was caused by the soundproofing in the Studio 1 of Prado del Rey.

 RTVE and the Spanish Social security deny the link.